stockphrase/no-silo/content/resources/open-handbook/chapter-4.md

 ## Staying organized

 To retain your work and stay organized, you might use a simple paper system made up of manila folders.
 Or you might use a hierarchical folder system on your computer organized by class, project, or term.
 Alternatively, you might embrace a powerful bibliographic manager like [Zotero](https://www.zotero.org/).
+Or you could get really nuts and create an actual database for storing your stuff.
 Whatever you choose, create a system for staying organized and stick with it.

 ## A poor file-saving strategy